U.S. Route 79 in Texas: Route description

-US 79 begins at an interchange with Interstate 35 in the Austin suburb of Round Rock.
+US 79 begins at an interchange with Interstate 35 in the northern Austin suburb of Round Rock.
 The highway travels through the town as Palm Valley Boulevard, entering into the town of Hutto just before an interchange with State Highway 130.
-Leaving Hutto, US 79 takes a more rural route, bypassing the town of Taylor and enters Milam County right before entering the small community of Thorndale.
+Leaving Hutto, US 79 takes a more rural route, bypassing the town of Taylor on Carlos G. Parker Boulevard, and enters Milam County right before entering the small community of Thorndale.
 US 79 runs through the town of Rockdale before entering Milano, where it begins an overlap with U.S. Route 190 and a brief concurrency with State Highway 36.
 The overlap with US 190 ends in Hearne, where an overlap with State Highway 6 begins.
 US 79 leaves State Highway 6, resuming its northeast–southwest run.
-The highway runs through several smaller towns, including Franklin and Buffalo, and begins an overlap with US 84 approximately 9 miles southwest of Palestine.
+The highway runs through several smaller towns, including Franklin and Buffalo, intersecting Interstate 45 in the latter town, and begins an overlap with US 84 approximately 9 miles southwest of Palestine.
 Running through the city, the highway intersects US Route 287 and shares a brief overlap with State Highway 19.
 Leaving Palestine, US 79 travels through a heavily forested area of east Texas serving the towns of Jacksonville and Henderson.
 Leaving Henderson, the highway runs in an east–west direction before arriving at Carthage, turning back into a more northeast–southwest direction.
-About 23 miles northeast of Carthage US 79 leaves Texas and enters into Louisiana, running towards Shreveport.
+About 23 miles northeast of Carthage US 79 leaves Texas and enters into Louisiana just northeast of Panola, running towards Shreveport.